PelionIoT/meta-mbl/docs/walkthrough.md

 ### <a name="install-software-dependencies"></a> 1.2.
 Installing software dependencies

-The following packages are required by `repo` and/or `bitbake`:
+The following packages are required by software used later in this document:
 * chrpath.
 * curl.
+* gawk.
 * git.
 * python-dev.
 * texinfo.
+* whiptail.

 The command to install them will look something like this:

 ```
-sudo apt-get install chrpath curl git python-dev texinfo
+sudo apt-get install chrpath curl gawk git python-dev texinfo whiptail
 ```

 ### <a name="install-google-repo"></a> 1.3.
 Installing Google's repo tool